 Swish with warm salt water – Mix a teaspoon of basic salt into eight ounces of warm water until the salt is dissolved.
 Take a large mouthful of this mixture and gently swish it around in your mouth before spitting it into a sink, consequently this will soothe any pain and prevent the sores from getting infected and causing worse discomfort.
 You can repeat this several times a day until no longer needed.

 Now that you know how easy it is to prevent pain, there is nothing stopping you from fixing your smile.
-At Gluck Orthodontics, our team of talented and experienced staff provide quality treatment for anyone who would like the help of an orthodontist.
+At Gluck Orthodontics, our team of talented and experienced staff provides quality treatment for anyone who would like the help of an orthodontist.
 Furthermore, we use both traditional methods and advanced techniques like Invisalign to meet each patient’s individual needs.
 Contact us today to set up a consultation.

 2125 Blakemore Avenue